 Dogs and livestock

 It is an offence for a dog to be at large in a field or enclosure where there are livestock, unless the dog is owned by the landowner, is a working gun dog, a trained sheep dog, a police dog or part of a pack of hounds.
 ‘At large’ is defined as not on a lead or otherwise under close control.

 It is also an offence to allow a dog to chase or attack livestock.
 A farmer may shoot a dog which is attacking or chasing livestock without being liable to compensate the dog’s owner.

 An interesting article 'Your legal rights on shooting dogs on your land' (dated 20 September 2012) appears on the Farmers Weekly website, click here to view the article.

-Isle of Wight Dog Control Orders
+Isle of Wight dog control orders

-The Council's Environment Officers enforce these orders and the full order wording can be read on the Isle of Wight Councils own Environment Officer web page by clicking here.
+The Isle of Wight currently has a Public Space Protection Order (PSPO).
+Our Environment Officers enforce these orders and the full order wording can be read on our Environment Officer web page.